+the City Code, for revocation of modification of the application.

-Dated this day of 20
+Dated this day of of , 20

 HISTORIC PRESERVATION BOARD THE CITY OF MIAMI BEACH, FLORIDA

 BY:

-DEBORAH TACKETT

-PRESERVATION AND DESIGN MANAGER

-FOR THE CHAIR

-STATE OF FLORIDA
+STATE OF FLORIDA)

-) SS COUNTY OF MIAMI-DADE
+COUNTY OF MIAMI-DADE)SS)

-The foregoing instrument was acknowledged before me this day of 20 by Deborah Tackett, Preservation and Design Manager, Planning Department, City of Miami Beach, Florida, a Florida Municipal Corporation, on behalf of the corporation.
+The foregoing instrument was 20 acknowledged before me this day of by Deborah Tackett, Chief of Historic Preservation,

+Planning Department, City of Miami Beach, Florida, a Florida Municipal Corporation, on behalf of the corporation.
 He is personally known to me.

-NOTARY PUBLIC Miami-Dade County, Florida My commission expires: Approved As To Form: City Attorney's Office: ()

-Filed with the Clerk of the Historic Preservation Board on ()
+NOTARY PUBLIC Miami-Dade County, Florida My commission expires: Approved As To Form: City Attorney's Office:( Filed with the Clerk of the Historic Preservation Board on() F:\PLAN\\$HPB\16HPB\12-13-2016\Draft Orders\HPB16-0059_1045 5th St.Dec16.FO.DRAFT.docx

-F:\PLAN\SHPB\16HPB\16HPB\10-11-2016\Draft Orders\HPB\16-0059_1045-6th St.Oct\16,FO.DRAFT.docx